awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Embedded_Metric_Format_Generation_CloudWatch_Agent.md

 Notice that the `webapp` specifies the `AWS_EMF_AGENT_ENDPOINT` environment variable\.
 This is used by the library and should point to the endpoint that the agent is listening on\.
 Additionally, the `cwagent` specifies the `CW_CONFIG_CONTEN`T as a “valueFrom” parameter that points to the SSM configuration that you created in the previous step\.

+This section contains one example for bridge mode and one example for host or awsvpc mode\.
+For more examples of how you can configure the CloudWatch agent on Amazon ECS, see the [Github samples repository](https://github.com/aws-samples/amazon-cloudwatch-container-insights/tree/master/ecs-task-definition-templates/deployment-mode/sidecar)

 The following is an example for bridge mode\.
-When bridge mode networking is enabled, the agent needs to be linked to your application using the `links` parameter and addressed using the container name\.
+When bridge mode networking is enabled, the agent needs to be linked to your application using the `links` parameter and must be addressed using the container name\.

 ```
 {